shipwright-io/build/docs/proposals/buildstrategy-steps-resources.md

 ### Test Plan

 - Unit-tests require an update.
 We need to validate that resources defined in the strategies are propagated to the TaskRun steps resources.
-- CI would run the same `test-unit` make target, for validation.
+- CI would run the same `test-integration` make target, for validation.

 ### Graduation Criteria